 Using ExpressVPN is surprisingly simple, all thanks to its custom software made for nearly all modern devices, including Windows, Mac, Android, and iOS.
 Once you create an account, all you need to do is download the app, sign in, and you’re set.
 ExpressVPN takes care of finding the fastest server to connect you to each time you turn on your device, keeping your data secure and your location hidden in the process.

 NordVPN is a fast, secure, and popular VPN trusted by thousands of users around the world.
-Its impressive feature is the size of its server network, which currently offers access to over 4,900 servers in 62 countries–nearly twice the amount of its nearest competitors.
+Its impressive feature is the size of its server network, which currently offers access to over 5,500 servers in 59 countries.
 This amazing variety lets NordVPN deliver fast speeds around the world, regardless of location.
 NordVPN also delivers unique VPN services thanks to this large network, including double encryption, location obfuscation, dedicated IP addresses, and anti-DDoS options.

 NordVPN packages everything you need to stay safe online in one convenient location, from 256-bit AES encryption to DNS leak protection, an automatic kill switch, and an amazing zero-logging policy that covers time stamps, DNS requests, IP addresses, and traffic.
 It’s also extremely easy to use, with smart, intuitive software designed for all modern devices that handles all of the heavy lifting.
 When you need solid, fast protection, just fire up NordVPN and you’re set.